ThermalDust095/chess-analyzer/README.md

-python project for chess

-#### Modules required:
-chessdotcom, stockfish, requests, pygame
+Python Project For Chess

 #### Installation:
-Use `python -m pip install chessdotcom stockfish requests pygame` to install all the modules.
+Use `pip install -r requirements.txt` to install all the modules.